 So yes, we are on call for you 24/7 for 5 weeks and we do everything we can to be there for you on the day of your baby’s birth but we also have a family and life events that are important to our loved ones.
 Thats why we work together to ensure the best possible care for you on your big day regardless of our own ‘big days.’

 I am proud and grateful to these parents to be able to share some of the beautiful images of this birth Farola shot and I edited.
 Team work!

 The images speak for themselves.
 “A dream birth” said Dad.
-And despite the journey to the hospital, which was not ideal after the perfect home water birth, there was no trip to the OR necessary, the placenta came on its own in the end and they were on their way home again within a couple of hours.
+This mother was super relaxed and so strong and despite the journey to the hospital, which was not ideal after the perfect home water birth, there was no trip to the OR necessary, the placenta came on its own in the end and they were on their way home again within a couple of hours.
 Enjoy.